produceconsumerobot/iParade/README.md

 - In ```iParade > Deployment info```, check boxes for *Device Orientation* to "Landscape Left" and "Landscape Right" for both iPhone and iPad
 - In ```iParade > Resources > iParade-Info.plist``` add a row for *View
-controller-based status bar appearance* and set the Value to "NO"
+controller-based status bar appearance* and set the Value to "NO".
+Add another row for *Status bar is initially hidden* and set the Value to "YES".